 A: Article 14 ensures equality before the law and equal protection of the laws within the territory of India.

-Candidates must note that the AILET LLM 2025 Exam pattern has been changed.
-There will no more two sections.
-The main subjects of AILET LLM 2025 question paper will be as under: Different branches of law (Constitutional Law, Jurisprudence, Administrative Law, Law of Contract, Law of Torts, Family Law, Criminal Law, Property Law, Company Law, Public International Law, Tax Law, Environmental Law, Labour & Industrial Law).
+Candidates must note that the AILET LLM 2026 Exam pattern was changed last year.
+The main subjects of AILET LLM 2026 question paper will be as under: Different branches of law (Constitutional Law, Jurisprudence, Administrative Law, Law of Contract, Law of Torts, Family Law, Criminal Law, Property Law, Company Law, Public International Law, Tax Law, Environmental Law, Labour & Industrial Law).

-The revised syllabus of AILET 2025 LLM has 100 MCQ questions pertaining to different areas of law.
+The syllabus of AILET 2026 LLM will have 100 MCQ questions pertaining to different areas of law.
 There will be negative marking of 0.25 marks for each incorrect attempt.

 The sample papers for AILET can be downloaded from the official website of AILET.
 Alternatively, the candidate may download the previous year's question papers and sample papers from this page.
 To download the AILETsample papers, the candidate simply needs to click on the relevant sample paper they need to download; there is no need to log in to download the sample papers.
 The sample papers are available in downloadable pdf format.
 Candidates may note that sample papers contain questions similar to the ones that are asked in the actual exam.